B0go/octopus/README.md

 Download the [latest](https://github.com/B0go/octopus/releases/latest) version compatible with your OS

-Unpack the contents anywhere and execute the install.sh script:
+Unpack the contents and execute the install.sh script:

 ```sh
 ~/blah